toyray/re-stuff/flare-on-2020/ch10/part1b.md

 We can continue to use the command prompt for additional tasks but for now, we will switch to Visual mode by typing `V` and pressing Enter.

+r2 displays the hex view by default.

 ![r2 visual hex](img/part1b-07.png)

-In Visual modw, commands are executed by pressing the appropriate key.
+In Visual mode, commands are executed by pressing the appropriate key.

 There are multiple displays/views/panels?? in Visual Mode and we switch between them by pressing `p`.
 Press `p` once and we'll see our code instead of the hex view